Bradders81/ms2-memory-game/assets/docs/testing.md

 # TESTING

-Throughout the creation of the game I used Chrome DevTools console.log and alert() to test the Javascript Code.
+Throughout the creation of the game I used Chrome DevTools, console.log and alert() to test the Javascript Code.
 This was especially useful when creating the more larger functions in the JavaScript file.

 ## Testing HTML AND CSS Code In Validators